edhedges/edhedges.github.com/_posts/2012-07-30-jekyll-with-plugins-hosted-on-github-pages.md

 And then we just checkout the master branch and push it to GitHub.
 Within the next few minutes the site will be built by GitHub Pages!

+***Update 08/07/2014*** - The above commands have worked fine for my mac, but on my Windows 7 box have had to modify the `git commit-tree dev^{tree}:_site` portion of the above commands.
+The way I do it now looks like this: `git commit-tree dev:_site` so not a huge change, but I felt like I needed to document it since I will most likely forget and come back to reference this post.

 Here is the documentation for the commands we used with git:

 * [git commit-tree](http://www.kernel.org/pub/software/scm/git/docs/git-commit-tree.html)